-ENA submits the nature and scale of transmission projects means that, while the scale of non-network solutions required to address transmission-level network constraints may be more challenging than at the distribution-level, the potential benefit of deferred network investment is commensurately larger.
-ENA says its rule change request is complementary to the RIT-T, as the application of the DMIS and DMIA could result in more non-network solutions being viable through the promotion of a more mature non-network solution market.
+more challenging than at the distribution-level, the potential benefit of deferred network investment is commensurately larger.
+ENA said its rule change request is complementary to the RIT-T, as the application of the DMIS and DMIA could result in more non-network solutions being viable through the promotion of a more mature non-network solution market.

-In response, ECA submits that if a transmission project is sufficiently large for the impact on prices to be material, the investment will need to satisfy the RIT-T.90 Further:91
+In response, Energy Consumers Australia submitted that if a transmission project is sufficiently large for the impact on prices to be material, the investment will need to satisfy the RIT-T. Further: